Shumway Marine Banner

 6.1 The deck shall be molded fiberglass built to the approved ICA lamination schedule and specification.

 6.2 Fittings placed by the factory shall not be altered or removed.
 Replacement of factory-placed fittings with identical components in original locations is permitted.
-Drilling of holes and placement of additional fittings on the deck are prohibited.
+Drilling of holes and placement of additional fittings on the deck are prohibited with the exception of addtional hardware for mooring purposes.

 6.4 Through-deck inspection hatches are permitted.
 Inspection hatches shall be self-sealing type of commercial manufacture.
 Inspection hatches shall be tightly closed at all times while racing.